wpxtmvpsxm/Glyph/heat.md

 ## Fair Warning
 Heat contains a bunch of demodashes, including a few that save upwards of 10 seconds.
-In the most recent update of Glyph two of these demos were made significantly easier, but this checkpoint can definitely still be frustrating.
+In the most recent update of Glyph, the two most important demos were made significantly easier, but this checkpoint can definitely still be frustrating.
 Remember to be patient with yourself but don't hesitate to cut out a strat if it doesn't work for you after you've given it a fair shot.
 ## Yep, this is Heat.
   \
  <img src="https://github.com/wpxtmvpsxm/glyph/blob/main/images/Heat-1.webp" width="384" height="216"/>